-The net proceeds to ZoomInfo Technologies Inc. from this offering, after deducting the underwriting discount, will be approximately \$886.6 million (or \$1,019.6 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
-ZoomInfo OpCo will reimburse ZoomInfo Technologies Inc. for or bear all of the expenses payable by it in this offering.
-We estimate these offering expenses (excluding the underwriting discount) will be approximately \$11.4 million.
+We estimate that the net proceeds to ZoomInfo Technologies Inc. from this offering, after deducting estimated underwriting discounts, will be approximately \$ (or \$ if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
+ZoomInfo OpCo will bear or reimburse ZoomInfo Technologies Inc. for all of the expenses payable by it in this offering.
+We estimate these offering expenses (excluding underwriting discounts) will be approximately \$

-ZoomInfo Technologies Inc. intends to use all of the net proceeds from this offering (including from any exercise by the underwriters of their option to purchase additional shares of Class A common stock):
+ZoomInfo Technologies Inc. intends to use all of the net proceeds from this offering (including from any exercise by the underwriters of their option to purchase additional shares of Class A common stock) to purchase a number of newly issued LLC Units from ZoomInfo OpCo that is equivalent to the number of shares of Class A common stock that we offer and sell in this offering, described under "Organizational Structure-Offering Transactions."